“Stupidity” hates me when we meet and I hate it in return.

 This instinctive attitude is weakness; it hindered my ability to imagine how the enemy mind works.

-Along my quest I grew more tolerant.
-I changed my mind and chose to observe, not the stupid people but stupidity as a dysfunction inherent to our human mind.
-Now I look at its outcome - stupid judgments, stupid words and stupid deeds - and seek its causes.
+Along my quest I grew more tolerant and practical.
+I changed my mind and chose to observe, not stupid people but stupidity, as a dysfunction inherent to our human mind.
+Now I look at its consequence - stupid judgments, stupid words and stupid deeds - and seek its causes and antidotes.

 Tacit tradition separates society unwittingly into the ones who speak, “us” up here, competent, intelligent, reasonably educated and rational, versus “them” the incompetent brainless morons, low there at the bottom of the IQ scale.